What Happens When a Landfill Is Full?

 Before establishing a refuge, groups test different plots of soil on the capped landfill to see if they can support native plant life.
 Once those areas are identified, native trees, plants and grasses are brought in and left to grow on their own.

 One example is the Alliance Landfill in Taylor, PA.
 Vegetation was planted in the best spots and over a period of two years, increasing numbers of birds and other animals made the area their home.
-Landfill wildlife habitats like the one in Alliance are endorsed by the Wildlife Habitat Council, and they encourage conservation activities to continue on these sites.
+Landfill wildlife habitats like the one in Taylor are endorsed by the Wildlife Habitat Council, and they encourage conservation activities to continue on these sites.

 Landfills aren’t just dumping grounds for processing waste.
 They represent usable land that can benefit a community by creating green space and parkland, producing sustainable energy and conserving habitats for local wildlife.